david-pizzi-cg/github-mcp-demo/README.md

 ### **Phase 2: Issue Management via GitHub MCP** 📝
 **User Prompt:**
 ```
-"Now that we've found the CSS link typo, can you create a GitHub issue to track this bug?
+Now that we've found the CSS link typo, can you create a GitHub issue to track this bug?
 Make it a critical priority since it breaks the entire user experience.
-Please create the issue against the current demo branch (not main)."
+Please create the issue against the current demo branch (not main).
 ```

 **Expected AI Actions:**